Mirza-Samad-Ahmed-Baig/Zochi/README.md

 ## 4. Reproducing Zochi's Results

-The code and results for both papers was generated entirely by Zochi, starting from publicly available repositories it retrieved from baseline methods.
+Zochi generated the code and main results for both papers, starting from publicly available repositories that were retrieved from baseline methods.
+Some baseline results were retrieved from existing papers using the same experimental setting.
 The final codebase was cleaned up and modified to remove traces of Zochi's intermediate research process and allow for easier reproducibility.

 ### CS-ReFT